barebox/barebox/Documentation/devel/fuzzing.rst

 ^^^^^^^^^^^^^^^

-The barebox integration of libfuzzer is a bit unusual; barebox supplies its own ``main()`` and calls into libfuzzer instead of the over way round.
+The barebox integration of libfuzzer is a bit unusual; barebox supplies its own ``main()`` and calls into libfuzzer instead of the other way round.

-This allows us to write fuzz tests naturally inline without having to setup things beforehand as barebox will have already executed all of its initcalls for example.
+This allows us to write fuzz tests naturally inline without having to set up things beforehand as barebox will have already executed all of its initcalls for example.

 To add a new fuzz test, just add a function next to the parser that